Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 “You won’t be walking for weeks, my brave girl.”

-Ika reached into her coat pocket and pulled out a sprig of lavender, holding it close to Zora’s nose.
-The familiar scent seemed to calm the dog, and Zora looked at her with those trusting eyes Ika always knew, her tail giving a faint wag.
+Ika reached into her coat pocket and pulled out the sprig of lavender she had planned to use for tea.
+She held it close to Zora’s nose.
+The scent steadied the dog; Zora met her gaze and her tail moved in a slow wag.

 “You’re going to be okay.
 We’ll get through this.”